This is a guest article provided by Cassidy Jakovickas, CPA at MBS Accountancy.

 Get Professional Assistance With The ERC!

 Throughout 2020 and 2021, my team and I helped hundreds of companies seize critical disaster relief funding opportunities like the ERC tax credit to sustain their operations.
 Now that the ERC has ended, we’re helping businesses and organizations retroactively claim this lucrative tax incentive before it expires.
-If you’d like to learn more about our ERC services, you can visit the MBS Accountancy Corporation website.
+You can read more about the Employee Retention Credit on my firm’s blog.